Surfing in Alaska

 Icy Waves Surf Shop

 Located in Yakutat, this small family-run surf shop is a must for any one curious about surfing in the natural beauty of Alaska.
 Stop by to rent wetsuits, surfboards, and SUP boards.
-Go share the waves with the local surfers who love showing visiting adventurers the best spots.
-Mind the line-up and be respectful as a visitor to these established surf cultures.
+Go share the waves with the local surfers who love showing visitors the best spots.
+Simultaneously, it is important to mind the line-up and be respectful as a visitor to these established surf cultures.

 Surf Alaska/Ocean Swell Ventures